jGbeans30/jGbeans30/README.md

           dni - proship/darkship, you make
                 "touching" jokes (you can int, just
                 don't make them around me pls),
-                ur like 12 or something
+                ur like 12 or something.
+                honestly idrc about dni just dont
+                be weird

           int - if you LOVE BIG BANG THEORY if you LOVE BIG BANG THEORY